lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ### Verifying Which Device is Running the Model

-Our application will give output saying what Inference Engine plugins (devices) were loaded and which models were loaded on which plugins.
+The application will give output saying what Inference Engine plugins (devices) were loaded and which models were loaded on which plugins.

 Here is a sample of the output in the console window: